Guptilious/banglejs-tvremote-webserver/README.md

     cd ..

 ## Logins
 Update the contents of config.json to your desired username and password.
 These will need to match the username and password that you will assign for the Bangle JS app.
+You can add more than one user if you so wish.

-    login ui-account-name-2
+# Flight
-    password ui-pwd
+    node deviceSearcher.js    // should run as a background process that will continually search for new devices and create/update `ssdp-devices.json` with all discovered devices. node webserver.js        // will activate the webserver and if the watch sends a request correctly, will be picked up and processed as required.